 Purchased transportation represents the amount a BCO Independent Contractor or other third party capacity provider is paid to haul freight.
 The amount of purchased transportation paid to a BCO Independent Contractor is primarily based on a contractually agreed-upon percentage of revenue generated by loads hauled by the BCO Independent Contractor.
 Purchased transportation paid to a Truck Brokerage Carrier is based on either a negotiated rate for each load hauled or, to a lesser extent, a contractually agreed-upon fixed rate per load.
 Purchased transportation paid to railroads is based on either a negotiated rate for each load hauled or a contractually agreed-upon fixed rate per load.
 Purchased transportation paid to air cargo carriers is generally based on a negotiated rate for each load hauled and purchased transportation paid to ocean cargo carriers is generally based on a contractually agreed-upon fixed rate per load.
-Purchased transportation and ocean cargo services is normally higher than that of BCO Independent Contractor and air cargo services.
-Purchased transportation to changes in the percentage of consolidated revenue in proportion to changes in the percentage of consolidated revenue in proportion to changes in the percentage of consolidated revenue generated through BCO Independent Contractors and other third party capacity providers and external revenue for fruck brokerage capacity and with changes in the price of fuel on revenue generated from shipments hauled by Truck Brokerage Carriers.
-The Company passes 100% of fuel surcharges billed to customers for freight hauled by BCO Independent Contractors.
-These fuel surcharges are excluded from revenue and the cost of purchased transportation.
-Purchased transportation costs are recognized over the freight transit period as the performance obligation to the customer is completed.
+Purchased transportation paid to ocean cargo carriers is generally based on a contractually agreed-upon fixed rate per load.
+Purchased transportation paid to ocean cargo carriers is generally based on a contractually agreed-upon fixed rate per load.
+Purchased transportation paid to ocean cargo carriers is generally based on a contractually agreed-upon fixed rate per load.
+Purchased transportation as a percentage of revenue for truck brokerage, rail intermodal and ocean cargo services is normally higher than that of BCO Independent Contractor and air cargo services.
+Purchased transportation is the largest component of costs and expenses and, on a consolidated basis, increases or decreases as a percentage of consolidated revenue in proportion to changes in the percentage of consolidated revenue in proportion to changes in the percentage of consolidated revenue also increases or decreases in relation to the availability of truck brokerage capacity and with changes in the price of fuel on revenue generated from shipments hauled by Truck Brokerage Carriers.
+The Company passes 100% of fuel surcharges